Communist International: Background

-The Comintern, or Third International, was the direct descendant of the First International (1864–1876) and the Second International (1889–1914).
-The First International, of which Karl Marx was a leading figure, aimed to coordinate the proletariat in its worldwide struggle against capitalism, based on the premise that "the working men have no country" and that horizontal class allegiance would supersede vertical national divisions.
+The Communist International, or Third International, was a direct descendant of the First International (1864–1876) and the Second International (1889–1914).
+The First International, of which Karl Marx and Friedrich Engels were leading figures, aimed to coordinate the proletariat in its worldwide struggle against capitalism, based on the premise that "the working men have no country" and that horizontal class allegiance would supersede vertical national divisions.
 By the late 19th century, however, the Western labour movement had largely abandoned the revolutionary zeal of the First International.
-Powerful trade unions and socialist parties emerged which, while often adhering to Marxist revolutionary theory, in practice pursued gradual, constitutional reforms, improving the workers' lot within the existing capitalist framework.
+Powerful trade unions and socialist parties emerged which, while often adhering to Marxist revolutionary theory, in practice pursued the implementation of gradual, constitutional reforms, improving the workers' lot within the existing capitalist framework.
 This created a manifest contradiction between revolutionary rhetoric and peaceful practice.

-The Second International, created in 1889, was a looser federation of autonomous socialist parties, comprising "left", "right", and "centrist" factions divided on issues such as bourgeois democracy, the national question, general strikes, and, crucially, war.
+The Second International, created in 1889, was a looser federation of autonomous socialist parties, comprising "left", "right", and "centrist" factions, divided on issues such as bourgeois democracy, the national question, general strikes, and, crucially, war.
 It foundered in August 1914 on the rock of national chauvinism when most of its constituent parties chose to support their respective national governments in World War I by voting for war credits.
 Vladimir Lenin, a key figure in the Russian Bolshevik Party (later the Russian Communist Party, RCP), viewed this as a "sheer betrayal of socialism" and declared the Second International dead, calling for a Third International by the autumn of 1914.

 During the war, anti-war socialists attempted to regroup at the Zimmerwald Conference in 1915 and the Kienthal Conference in 1916.
 At Zimmerwald, a divide emerged between a pacifist majority, which sought an immediate peace without annexations or indemnities, and Lenin's left-wing minority, which advocated turning the imperialist war into a revolutionary civil war.
 Lenin's position gained more support at Kienthal, and the Zimmerwald Left laid the ideological foundations for the future Third International.

 The Bolsheviks emerged from a distinct Russian revolutionary tradition.
 Unlike the mass-based, reformist parties of the West, Russian revolutionaries operated in a clandestine underground, organized in small, disciplined groups of "professional revolutionaries".
-Drawn largely from the intelligentsia, this movement possessed a quasi-religious devotion to the cause of revolution itself, an enthusiasm that contrasted sharply with the practical, matter-of-fact nature of Western labour movements.
+Drawn largely from the intelligentsia of the Russian Empire, this movement possessed a quasi-religious devotion to the cause of revolution itself, an enthusiasm that contrasted sharply with the practical, matter-of-fact nature of Western labour movements.
 The October Revolution of 1917 in Russia, led by the Bolsheviks, was seen by Lenin as the first act of a global drama, with European workers expected to follow suit.
 To achieve this, a new International, purged of reformist "traitors", was deemed an absolute necessity.